careers/internships

 DIVERSITY MAKES US STRONGER

-MSI is an Equal Opportunity employer.
-All qualified applicants will receive consideration for employment without regard to race, national origin, age, sex, religion, disability, sexual orientation, marital status, veteran status, gender identity or expression, or any other basis protected by local, state, or federal law.
-This policy applies with regard to all aspects of one’s employment, including hiring, transfer, promotion, compensation, eligibility for benefits, and termination.
+As an equal opportunity employer, we are committed to employment practices that ensure that employees and applicants for employment are provided with equal opportunities without regard to race, color, national origin, ancestry, sex, age, religion, physical or mental disability, medical condition, veteran status, marital status, pregnancy, sexual orientation, gender identity, gender expression, genetic information, or any other factor that is not related to the position.
+This policy applies to all aspects of one’s employment, including hiring, transfer, promotion, compensation, benefits, and termination.

 Please join our newsletter and follow us on LinkedIn, Facebook, and Instagram to stay up to date on other career, intern, and opportunities with MSI.